In the SUSTAIN clinical trial, infusion-related reactions (defined as occurring within 24 hours of infusion) were observed in 2 (3%) patients treated

 Sample annotated CMS claim form for physician offices (CMS-1500) with suggestions for each box for miscellaneous billing and coding.

 Sample annotated CMS claim form for hospital outpatient (CMS-1450/UB-04) with suggestions for each box for miscellaneous billing and coding.

 The Novartis Oncology Service Request Form is used to assess patient eligibility for Novartis Oncology programs, including financial assistance and free trial offers.

-Downloadable brochure to help your patients with sickle cell disease understand their ADAKVEO treatment
+A downloadable brochure to help your patients with sickle cell disease navigate treatment with ADAKVEO

 ADAKVEO® (crizanlizumab-tmca) is indicated to reduce the frequency of vaso-occlusive crises (VOCs) in adults and pediatric patients, aged 16 years and older, with sickle cell disease.